 We protect investors by vigorously enforcing the federal securities laws to hold wrongdoers accountable and deter future misconduct.
 We provide investor education and resources through our Office of Investor Education and Advocacy.

 Learn more about how we inform and protect people as they navigate the securities markets by visiting our investor education website Investor.gov for tools, resources, and initiatives tailored to Main Street investors.

-We returned $1.2 billion to harmed investors during our past fiscal year as a result of our enforcement actions against wrongdoers.
+We return hundreds of millions of dollars to harmed investors each year as a result of our enforcement actions against wrongdoers.

 FACILITATING CAPITAL FORMATION

 Our regulatory regime provides companies and entrepreneurs with a variety of avenues to access America’s capital markets to help them create jobs, develop life-changing innovations and technology, and provide financial opportunities for those who invest in them.

 There were nearly 3,400 reported public offerings in 2020 at a median size of $360 million and an average amount raised of $550 million.